It’s a common question we get as financial advisors: What are the tax benefits of marriage?

 The Marriage Penalty and the EIC

-Low-earning couples could also be hit with a marriage penalty if they claim the earned income tax credit (EIC).
+Keep in mind that low-earning couples could be hit with a marriage penalty if they claim the earned income tax credit (EIC).
 The EIC is a refundable tax credit available mainly to working parents with children.

 This is because taxpayers are no longer eligible for the EIC once their income exceeds a certain level, which is based on how many children they have.
-For example, a married couple with one child will no longer qualify for the EIC once their income exceeds $46,010 for tax year 2018.
-As singles, though, they can earn up to $40,320 and still qualify for the EIC.
+For example, a married couple with one child will no longer qualify for the EIC once their income exceeds $47,646 for tax year 2020.

 Investment Income, Medicare Taxes and SALT

 If you are recently married or plan to get married soon, you should meet with a financial or tax advisor to talk about how your marriage could affect your tax situation.
-The sooner you plan, the better chance you’ll have of enjoying some of tax benefits of marriage.
-Personal Capital’s team of dedicated financial advisors can help with tax optimization and strategy as it relates to your holistic financial plan.
-Schedule a free consultation with an advisor today for a free, no-obligation review of your portfolio and financial plan.
+The sooner you plan, the better chance you’ll have of enjoying some of the tax benefits of marriage.